godotengine/godot-docs/tutorials/platform/android/android_library.rst

 The Godot Android library is packaged as an AAR archive file and hosted on `MavenCentral <https://central.sonatype.com/artifact/org.godotengine/godot>`_ along with `its documentation <https://javadoc.io/doc/org.godotengine/godot/latest/index.html>`_.

-It is used to provide access to Godot APIs and capabilities on Android platforms for the following (non-exhaustive) use-cases.
+It provides access to Godot APIs and capabilities on Android platforms for the following non-exhaustive use-cases.

 Godot Android plugins
 ---------------------